SaurabhCodesAI/ENTAERA/README.md

 ## Why I Built This

-I wanted to understand how AI agents actually work under the hood—not just call a single API.
+I wanted to understand how AI agents actually work under the hood not just call a single API.
 This project began as a small "connect to Ollama" script and turned into a 6-month learning journey involving async orchestration, memory, routing, and safe error handling.
 I used ChatGPT/Claude to learn faster, but every piece of logic is something I debugged, wrote, and understand.
 This is a learning project that works.

 ---